elenapeng/Ascent-Smart-Climber-APP/README.md

-- Instructions of how to "access the app content on the “MIT APP Inventor 2” website":
+- Instructions of "how to access the app content on the “MIT APP Inventor 2” website":

 (1)	Setup and login an account for “MIT App Inventor 2” to import the file ("AscentSmartClimber.aia").
 Visit http://appinventor.mit.edu/ and click on “Create Apps!”.